-The evaluation of the IVCT transition energy is challenging for standard quantum chemistry methods (see Methods).
-We establish a bottom-up numerical strategy, based on electronic wave functions, that incorporates the adaptation of the full electronic structure to the electron transfer state in the form of state-specific molecular orbitals (MO).
-Hence, by comparing the MOs of the states involved in the transition, it is possible to quantify and analyse the electronic reorganization induced by the inter-metallic charge transfer to all the electrons of the complex.
-This procedure allows one to evaluate $\lambda_e$ , which is a critical quantity to obtain accurate estimates of the IVCT transition energy of the FeIIIa FeIIIb LH complex.
+In this study we focus exclusively on the electron transfer step as the trigger of the PCET reaction and we address the role of $\lambda_e$ .
+This particular contribution to $\lambda$ is a purely electronic phenomenon that explicitly depends on the quantity of charge transferred ( $\Delta e$ ) and that can be approximated, in the case that $\Delta e$ equals one unit of charge, by the energy of the inter-metallic electron transfer.
+Since the evaluation of the IVCT transition energy is challenging for standard quantum chemistry methods, we establish a bottom-up numerical strategy based on electronic wave functions, that incorporates the response of the full electronic structure to the electron transfer state in the form of state-specific fully adapted molecular orbitals (MO).
+Hence, the comparison of the MOs of the states involved in the IVCT allows to quantify and analyse the electronic reorganization induced by the transition to all the electrons of the complex.
+Gorelsky et al. used a similar approach based on fragment orbital interactions that highlighted the dramatic contribution of the electronic reorganization to the redox properties of mononuclear complexes with strong electronic localization.
+Since the FeIIIaFeIIbLH complex is characterized by a valence-trapped state, we expect $\lambda_e$ to be a critical quantity to obtain accurate estimates of the IVCT transition energy of this complex.